endo-angel/ct-angel/README.md

 | CUDA | 10.1 |
 ### 4.2 Instructions for use
 ### Instructions for use
-#### 4.2.1.
-Ready to adapt the hardware
+#### 4.2.1 Ready to adapt the hardware
-#### 4.2.2.
-Download and install the required toolkit
+#### 4.2.2 Download and install the required toolkit
    * [Python 3.5+](https://www.anaconda.com/download/) https://www.anaconda.com/download/

      `It is recommended to download the anaconda3 integrated environment directly, which is more convenient.`
    * Tensorflow 1.13.1
      We chose to install TensorFlow-GPU on Anaconda:
-     1. Create an environment dedicated to TensorFlow `conda create -n tf python=3.6`
+     1. Create an environment dedicated to TensorFlow

+        `conda create -n tf python=3.6`
      2. Then enter this environment.
 In order to ensure that there are no problems with the installation, it is recommended to update the pip and setuptool tools

         `activate tf #Enter the tensorflow environment`

         `deactivate #Exit the tensorflow environment`

         `python -m pip install --upgrade pip`

         `pip install -–upgrade setuptools`

      3. Then you can install TensorFlow:

         `pip install tensorflow-gpu==1.13.1`

      4. After the installation is complete, enter the python interpreter and import TensorFlow.
 If the import is successful, the installation is successful.
    * Keras 2.2.4

      `pip install Keras==2.2.4`

    * Unet++
      We have prepared a package for Unet ++ for you, which is the folder named unet_pp.
    * OpenCV 3.4.2

      `pip install opencv-python==3.4.2`

    * [CUDA 10.1](https://developer.nvidia.com/cuda-downloads) https://developer.nvidia.com/cuda-downloads
    * [CUDnn 10](https://developer.nvidia.com/rdp/cudnn-download) https://developer.nvidia.com/rdp/cudnn-download

-     `Need to register, install after registration.After decompression, place the three files in the corresponding directories of cuda.
+     `Need to register, install after registration.After decompression, place the three files in the corresponding directories of cuda.`
 ## 5. Directory Structure
 ```
 ├── Readme.md                   // help